Ending A Long Term Relationship

 cat yes safe

-To break those pattern, we need to change the underlying relationship old story that we've learned growing up, often starting with our father and mother.
+To break those patterns we need to change the underlying relationship old story that we've learned growing up, often starting with our father and mother.
 Unless we were an orphan or our parents divorced when we were very young, our relationships with our parents are our first long-term relationships!

-Self Care After Ending A Long Term Relationship
+Self-Care After Ending A Long Term Relationship

 Emotional processing is hard work.
 You may have difficulty sleeping and focusing on day-to-day activities.
 You may neglect self-care.